Skip to main content

 Importing polygonal geofences from KML

-3. Click on the "Browse" button to select the needed KML file on your computer.
+3. Click Browse to select the KML file on your computer.

 4. Change the default radius if necessary.